xSolaitaire/Zula-Wallhack/README.md

-# ⚡ Zula Wallhack – Educational Memory Example
+# ⚡ Zula Hack – Educational Memory Example

 A minimal and educational wallhack implementation for the Zula game.
 This project demonstrates **memory reading**, **entity iteration**, and **manual flag manipulation** using a DLL module.